20 Self-Inventory Questions for Mental Health Professionals

 Click below for a downloadable PDF version of this post.

-(Updated 1/23/22) This is a list of 50+ mental health worksheets, handouts, forms, and more for mental illness/substance use disorders.
+(Updated 2/13/24) This is a list of nearly 100 mental health worksheets, handouts, forms, and more for substance use, mental health, and wellness.

 Please repost and share with anyone who might benefit!
 New resources are added on a regular basis.

-Click here for a list of sites with mental health worksheets/handouts and here for for a list of free PDF workbooks, manuals, and self-help guides.
+For more free downloads, click here for a list of PDF workbooks, manuals, and self-help guides.

-Find additional free mental health worksheets and resources at TherapistAid, GetSelfHelpUK, and Taking the Escalator.
+For free mental health worksheets and resources from other sites, check out TherapistAid, GetSelfHelpUK, and Taking the Escalator.

 Mental Health Worksheets & Handouts